-Forty-one symbols traded over the counter broke out, one to the upside and 40 to the downside.
+Eight symbols traded over the counter broke out, six to the upside and two to the downside.

-Seven symbols traded on the major exchanges survived my initial screening, all having broken out to the downside.
-They are CPWR, FMER, HSP, IGTE, MSTR, TDC and WCRX.
+Three symbols traded over the counter survived initial screening, all having broken out to the upside.
+They are BNPQY, PEUGY and ZONMY.

 The symbols I'm analyzing are mid- and large-cap stocks having analyst coverage, as well as selected exchange-traded funds.
 I screened them for...